The Real Thing

 Your Cosmic Echo message is part of a concentrated batch transmission with significantly more power than Voyager's transmitter.
 While the signal becomes undetectable to our instruments at great distances, the electromagnetic energy itself continues moving through space at light speed for millions of years.

-After transmission, every sender receives a notification confirming their message has been broadcast.
+After transmission, you receive an email confirming your message has left Earth.
 The Signal Tracker activates immediately, showing real-time distance calculations from Earth.

 Your Transmission Certificate